 With fewer loops, finger-held loop braiding has definite advantages over hand-held loop braiding: the loops are easier to keep track of, braiding moves can be more automatic, and loops of slightly different lengths can still be tensioned evenly, since fingers can adjust independently to hold loops of slightly different lengths at the same tension.
 (Even if all the loops in a braid start out fairly equal in length, they can sometimes become slightly different in length during the process of braiding.
 In certain braids this is inevitable).

 Hand-held loop braiding becomes more efficient for braids of more loops (a subjective number!), and according to Noémi Speiser, for many twined braids.
 There are also certain types of braids that can only be made with hand-held loops, even if they have fewer than ten loops.
-For example the genji-uchi braid, and other kute-uchi braids (japanese loop braids) that are braided in four layers.
+For example, some Japanese and Omani loop braids that are (or were) braided in four layers.
 As far as I know, finger-held loops can only create braids of up to two layers.

 Stand-and-Bobbin braiding (kumihimo and other similar traditions)